 So, if you have one or more DOS applications that you need to run, you can create a batch file for each of these applications.
 Each batch file will unmount the drive letters it needs to use for the application and then mount them using the folders that contain the contents of the respective CD-ROMs for the application.

 Let us suppose that we have one DOS application that needs four drive letters, and another that needs six drive letters.
 To run any application, only one at a time, in any order, each batch file only needs to unmount and mount the drive letters the application needs.
 Say for example that we run the application that needs six drive letters.
 Its batch file will unmount and then mount the drive letters D, E, F, G, H, I. We exit this application and then we run the application that needs four drive letters.
 If its batch file unmounts all six drive letters and then mounts the four drive letters that it needs, then this is excellent.
-But even idf its batch file unmounts only the four drive letters that the applications needs, it is fine.
+But even if its batch file unmounts only the four drive letters that the applications needs, it is fine.
 The drive letters H, I will remain mounted in the other applications contents, but they will be ignored by the current application.

 Actually, the perfect way to do this is to create a file with the drive letters that you want to have available for mounting and unmounting.
 Then each batch file will read this file and unmount each and every one of these drive letters, before mounting any drive letters that the respective application needs.
 This way, you can adjust the available drive letters from time to time and from PC to PC.
-But you do not have to go to such extremes, since I already explained that it is perfectly file for each batch file to unmount and mount only the amount of drive letters that the application needs, leaving any (higher) drive letters as they were from any previous use of other applications that needed more drive letters.
-Another idea. is to create a batch file that only unmounts all drive letters you may want.
+But you do not have to go to such extremes, since I already explained that it is perfectly fine for each batch file to unmount and mount only the amount of drive letters that the application needs, leaving any (higher) drive letters as they were from any previous use of other applications that needed more drive letters.
+Another idea is to create a batch file that only unmounts all drive letters you may want.
 You may run it whenever you want and each application batch file can call it at its beginning.

 What you cannot do with this method, is run both applications simultaneously.
-Actually, if you need to run two or more such applications simultaneously, you should create a batch files that loads all CD-ROMs for these applications.
+Actually, if you need to run two or more such applications simultaneously, you should create a batch file that loads all CD-ROMs for these applications.
 There is a limit to this practice, thought, since only 26 drive letters can exist (the English alphabet has this limit) and also, some of these drive letters are used, like C: for the actual hard disk of the PC.

 DOSBox can be used for DOS applications.
 What can we do if we want to accomplish the same results for Windows applications?
 What can we do if we want to run lots of applications, one at a time (that is the restriction), when each application needs one or more CD-ROMs or DVD-ROMs to be mounted?